 As the race progressed, it was clear that Carlo Cassa was back on form.
 It was also clear that the young Conti was further up the ladder to the top and he's determined to follow in the footsteps of the Great Gregorio.

-Meanwhile Britain's 18 year old Jamie Cramphorn wasn't far behind, with aspirations to follow in another former World Champion's footsteps.
-Those of Steve Moore MBE –.
-His uncle.
+Meanwhile Britain's 18 year old Jamie Cramphorn was not far behind, with aspirations to follow in another former World Champion's footsteps.
+Those of Steve Moore MBE – his uncle.

-Cassa dominated the event, ploughing through the tough conditions.
-With Conti always within 30 seconds reach.
+Cassa dominated the event, plowing through the tough conditions, but with Conti always within 30 seconds reach.
 And the race finished that way, with Belgium's Peter Bertels coming in third and Cramphorn a good fourth.

 As Cassa clambered ashore, he was met with champagne, flowers and a cheering crowd.
 Cassa was once again back.
 His year in 1997 was dogged with misfortune.
 First his ski snapped in an English race at 80mph.
 He injured his knee, his ankle and his head went for the worlds.
 After a traumatic time of being wrongly diagnosed by doctors, everything finally came right.
 Last year he was on the verge of quitting, as was Gregorio after the '93 worlds.
 But with encouragement from his team he cooked on.

 Team mate Conti was praised by Cassa who told me how natural Conti is on a social ski.
-"With a little time and more strength, Devid will do well,".
-Said Cassa.
+"With a little time and more strength, Devid will do well," said Cassa.
 And as I asked Cassa about the race he fought.
-You couldn't help but be pleased for this great Italian character.
+You could not help but be pleased for this great Italian character.

 Monday came and the Diamond Race was done.
 Viersel was already back into it's mode of quiet country life.
 Teams had left and so had the atmosphere.